Mining pool comparison

 - SSL - SSL is an encryption protocol that protects your privacy.
 Does the pool have SSL on the main website?

 - BFR - Block Finder Reward.
-Does the pool have a reward for every block found ?
+Does the pool offer an extra reward to miners who find a block?

 The list is sorted by the date the pool was announced (Launched)--clicking a column header will change the sort method.

 |WeMineLTC||PPLNS||0||2013-04-06||Link||EU, US, HK||Yes||No||Yes||Yes||No||?|

 - It is recommended not to use mining pools which have a large part of the total network hash rate.
 The site Learn Cryptography has more information behind the risks of having pools grow to a size of 51% or more of the total network.

 - Think of it this way, what made you decide to join one of these big pools?
 Was it because bigger is better?
 For mining, bigger doesn't mean it's better.
 Joining a bigger pool does not mean bigger or faster payouts, especially when the payment system is probably the same one used by nearly every other pool (PPLNS).
 Maybe because the big pools are established and trusted?
 Many of the large pools were created during the Litecoin rush of April 2013.
 There are numerous smaller pools that were created at the same time or earlier.

 - You can take a look at The Litecoin hash rate distribution chart and avoid joining the biggest pools.
 Or if you are currently mining them, please Spread the Hashes and consider switching to a pool with a smaller percentage of the total network.

 - CPPSRB - Capped Pay Per Share with Recent Backpay is a calculation that provides the maximum payout without bankrupting the pool.